Key Takeaways: Dining Etiquette 101

 Before we embark on our culinary adventure, let's set the table for success.
 The proper table setting is the cornerstone of fine dining etiquette.
 So, grab your napkin, and let's learn about what goes on at the dining table:

-Utensil Placement: Remember the acronym "FSD" to master the placement of your Fork, Spoon, and Dinner knife.
+Utensil Placement: Remember the acronym "FSD" to master where to place your utensils: Fork, Spoon, and Dinner knife.
 The proper silverware etiquette is to have forks to the left, a soup spoon to the right, and a dinner knife on the right, adjacent to the plate.
 Having modern dinnerware is essential for setting the table for success.

 Bread and Butter: Ah, the tantalizing aroma of freshly baked bread!
 When setting the bread and butter, it is important that you are equipped with all the necessary types of dinner plates.
-Place your bread plate to the left and the butter knife parallel to the edge of the plate, ready to spread some culinary joy.
+Place your bread and butter plate to the left and the butter knife parallel to the edge of your plate, ready to spread some culinary joy.

 Before the Meal: Seating, Coats, and Mobile Phones, Oh My!